 PHILIP REEVES: History is repeating itself.

-The protestors have two goals.
+REEVES: The protestors have two goals.
 One is to secure the reinstatement of Pakistan's chief justice Iftikhar Chaudhry and other judges sacked by Musharraf because he feared they'd invalidate his reelection as president.
 The other is to demand Musharraf's resignation.
 He was hanged and burned in effigy in Multan yesterday.
 Chaudhry himself will be taking part.

-Mr. NAWAZ SHARIF (Former Prime Minister, Pakistan): (Foreign language spoken)
+NAWAZ SHARIF: (Foreign language spoken)

-Overall, it's a grim picture in which Pakistan's party leaders are living up to their reputation for internal squabbling.
+REEVES: Overall, it's a grim picture in which Pakistan's party leaders are living up to their reputation for internal squabbling.
 Four months have elapsed since their stunning election victory.
 The euphoria of that event has already vanished.
 Many of the 165-million people of Pakistan have other things to worry about.
 Fuel and food prices are rising.
 There are endless power cuts.
 Their worry is simply how to survive.
 Philip Reeves, NPR News, New Delhi.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.